 Sheryl De Vore has been watching birds, plants, insects and other natural wonders as well as writing stories about education, social issues, art, music and nature for more than 25 years.
 With an education, science, and journalism background, she enjoys sharing her knowledge and inspiration from nature.
 Sheryl works as a contributing editor for Birds & Blooms Magazine, a publication of Reader’s Digest, with more than 500,000 subscribers.
 She also is a freelance book writer for Publications International with subjects including gardens of the world, CBD oil, crystals and stones and castles of the world.

 She also is the current and founding Chief Editor of “Meadowlark, A Journal of Illinois Birds,” published by the Illinois Ornithological Society.
 Sheryl served as founding assistant editor for “Chicago Wilderness” magazine for 10 years

 An author of three published books, Sheryl has received many awards including the Chicago Audubon Society’s Environmental Writer of the Year, the Suburban Newspapers of America National Journalist of the Year, and the Illinois Press Association’s Best Lifestyles Section Editor.

-Here is what the Suburban Newspapers of America wrote about DeVore when she won the journalist of the year award:
+Here is what the Suburban Newspapers of America wrote about Sheryl when she won the journalist of the year award:

 Sheryl DeVore, Currents editor and managing editor of the Glencoe News, won second place in the annual competition for Journalist of the Year from the Suburban Newspapers of America.
 The award recognizes the best journalist among all daily and weekly newspapers in North America.
 De Vore is a Mundelein resident.